alvarojob20/IBM-Data-Analyst-Capstone-Project/README.md

 Job postings / Training portals / Surveys

-Once you have collected enough data, you will begin analyzing the data and identify insights and trends that may include the following:
+Once you have collected enough data, you will begin analyzing the data and identify insights and trends.

-What are the top programming languages in demand?

-What are the top database skills in demand?

-What are the popular IDEs?

 You will begin by scraping internet web sites and accessing APIs to collect data in various formats like .csv files, excel sheets, and databases.